Radiogardase® (Prussian blue insoluble capsules) Package Insert

 Treatment with Prussian blue insoluble should be initiated as soon as possible after contamination is suspected.
 Contamination should be verified as soon as possible.
 However, even when treatment cannot be started right away, patients should be given Prussian blue insoluble as soon as it becomes available.
 Treatment with Prussian blue insoluble is still effective even after time has elapsed since exposure.

 Treatment should continue for a minimum of 30 days and then the patient should be reassessed for the amount of residual whole body radioactivity.
-The duration of treatment after exposure is dictated by the level of contamination and the judgment of the attending physician.
+The duration of treatment after exposure is dictated by the level of contamination and the judgement of the attending physician.
 Before, during and after therapy, pertinent measurements for radioactivity should be made to help determine when to terminate treatment.

 During treatment, the following information should be collected: